jeffc05/jeffc05.github.io/_pages/aboutme.md

 I first learned about Machine Learning in 2018, and I was immediately struck by the concept that a machine could "learn" patterns from data and use that knowledge to make predictions efficiently.
 With my strong foundation in Mathematics and Statistics, it was a natural choice for me to embark on a career as a data scientist.

+I have considerable experience in developing and deploying Machine Learning models across various industries, and I thrive on innovation and continuous learning.
+My curiosity keeps me exploring new concepts and ideas.

+When I'm not immersed in data science, you can find me enjoying sports, watching series and movies, or indulging my passion for food by trying out different cuisines.